OracleForResearch/AIMLSandbox/ResearchGateway.md

    * Using NVIDIA monitoring tools with OCI-CLI (upcoming)

 ### Using the Image
+1. Implement the Oracle for Research standard architecture
-1. Create a compart
+   * Create a new compartment
+   * Implement a new VCN in the compartment through the VCN creation wizard
-2. Spin up a compute instance using the newly created custom image
+2. Create a custom image in the compartment using the image

 ### SSH to your private compute instance